TL;DR

 The task

-You are launching a $30-300 digital product (a course, template pack, ebook, or system).
-You want a one-page sales page that converts to your warm audience (your list, your followers) without sounding like an internet marketer’s funnel.
-The risk is AI defaulting to aggressive copy (“transform your life,” “limited spots”) that burns trust with the very audience most likely to buy.
+You are launching a $30-300 digital product — a course, template pack, ebook, or system.
+You want a one-page sales page that converts your warm audience (your list, your followers) without sounding like an internet marketer’s funnel.
+The risk is that AI defaults to aggressive copy (“transform your life,” “limited spots”) that burns trust with the exact people most likely to buy.

-Courses, template packs, and ebooks share the “hook → pain → included → proof → FAQ → pricing → CTA” skeleton, but the load-bearing section is different in each.
+Courses, template packs, and ebooks share the “hook → pain → included → proof → FAQ → pricing → CTA” skeleton, but the load-bearing section differs in each.
 Reusing one prompt across all three formats is the single most common mistake.

 Course landing